A practice for listening to the land — before you build, plant, restore, or commit.

 I keep seeing the same pattern.
 People making major land and build decisions without understanding the land.
 Not from lack of care, but from lack of a framework that integrated all the pieces.

 Based in France with global project experience.
-I work with inheritors, newcomers, developers, and families who recognize that land decisions shape the next century.
+I work with inheritors, newcomers, developers, and families who recognise that land decisions shape the next century.